 “Alright, people this is our last run of the day!”
 Erica announced for the room to hear.
 “Are all system ago?”

-There was a faint electrical hum in the air that was steadily growing in volume and pitch.
-Various muscles began to spasm just beneath the surface of the cadavers sallow flesh.
-They alternated the currents to different parts of the body, and soon the subject’s face once frozen with rigor mortis began to move and contort as if he were alive.
-His blue lips curled into a smile, and his eyes opened revealing faint grey pupils.
-So far this trial wasn’t proving any more promising than the others.
+There was a faint electrical hum in the air that steadily grew in volume and pitch.
+The bodies muscles contorted and pulsed beneath the softening flesh like earthworms writhing in mud.
+They alternated the currents and the subject’s face once frozen with rigor mortis began to move and contort.
+His blue lips curled into a smile, his eyelids peeled back revealing faint grey pupils.
+So far, this trial wasn’t proving any more promising than the others.

 “We’ve got blood flow!”
 A technician informed the room.